cyberiums/cyberdoc/docs/_getting-started/index.md

 -   64bit archives (`.tar.gz`) on macOS
 -   32bit and 64bit archives (`.zip`) and installers (`.exe`) on Windows

-For all binaries we provide two options, one containing only Geth, and another containing Geth along with all the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
+For all binaries we provide two options, one containing only Geth Flavours, and another containing Geth Flavours along with all the developer tools from our repository (`abigen`, `bootnode`, `disasm`, `evm`, `rlpdump`).
 Read our [`README`](https://github.com/Cyberiums/cyberium#executables) for more information about these executables.

 ### Creating an account

-Before starting Geth you first need to create an account that represents a key pair.
+Before starting Geth Flavours you first need to create an account that represents a key pair.
 Use the following command to create a new account and set a password for that account:

 ```shell